 - Bright District Hospital and Health Services

-- Myrtleford District War Memorial Hospital & Myrtleford Extended Care Accomodation Centre Inc.
+- Myrtleford District War Memorial Hospital & Myrtleford Extended Care Accommodation Centre Inc.

 - Mt Beauty District Hospital